chef-partners/azuredevops-chef/overview.md

 * Chef SSL Verification Mode - if using self-signed certificates on the Chef server then uncheck this option

+## Execute Inspec

+This task requires the following information

+* Inspec Profile Path - path to the folder containing the profiles that need to be executed

+If Inspec is not available on the machine, this task will attempt to install it.

+## Execute Chef Client

+It is assumed that `chef-client` is already available on the machine.
+If it does not exist this task will fail the task.

 ## Contributors